USPTO Examiner PORTER RACHEL L - Art Unit 3684

 Executive Summary

-Examiner PORTER, RACHEL L works in Art Unit 3684 and has examined 25 patent applications in our dataset.
-With an allowance rate of 80.0%, this examiner has an above-average tendency to allow applications.
-Applications typically reach final disposition in approximately 55 months.
+Examiner PORTER, RACHEL L works in Art Unit 3684 and has examined 51 patent applications in our dataset.
+With an allowance rate of 45.1%, this examiner allows applications at a lower rate than most examiners at the USPTO.
+Applications typically reach final disposition in approximately 52 months.

 Allowance Patterns

-Examiner PORTER, RACHEL L's allowance rate of 80.0% places them in the 52% percentile among all USPTO examiners.
-This examiner has an above-average tendency to allow applications.
+Examiner PORTER, RACHEL L's allowance rate of 45.1% places them in the 9% percentile among all USPTO examiners.
+This examiner is less likely to allow applications than most examiners at the USPTO.

 Office Action Patterns